 How does that college rank on your list and why?
 One of the most difficult decisions some students have to make is to forgo attending their first choice because it simply isn't a good fit financially.
 In many cases, it doesn't make sense to put yourself in a ton of debt if another school is a better fit all around, especially financially.
 Some students attend a local community college or live at home for the first two years and transfer to a four-year later to help save on costs.

 Where is each college located?

 What are housing prices and the job market like for each college?
 Is it in a large city with plenty of job opportunities, but a high cost of living?
 Is it in a smaller town with cheaper housing but less job opportunities?
 Think about how these semi-hidden costs factor in.

 Cost of attendance is merely an estimate of average costs per year.
 Creating a budget can help you determine if you will actually need all the aid that is offered to you.

 For example, let’s say you decide to attend a local college not far from home and you ride the city bus for free with your student ID card.
 In addition, your financial aid package has $3,200 in loans, and a transportation cost estimate of $1,200.
 It’s likely you will not need the additional $1,200 for transportation costs offered in your package, which gives you the ability to decline $1,200 of your loans.
 No need in taking out the full $3,200 in loans to cover an expense that doesn't apply to you!

 Finding your financial fit can look many different ways.
 Go into the process open about what your college experience could look like to ensure your college costs are covered.

 You don’t have to figure out financial aid on your own!
-Text #College to 33-55-77 to speak with one of our College Advisors - they can answer any of your questions and help you make a decision that works best for you.
+Text #FAFSA to 33-55-77 to chat with one of our advisors.
+If you're using a mobile device, click here to have the text message set up for you!
+They can answer any of your questions and help you make a decision that works best for you.